BarneyWeb/frontend-technical-test/README.md

 If you are out of ideas, here are some thoughts:

--   Our clients are professionnals that will uses our app as a working tool.
-We try to save them time by removing repetitive action.
+-   Our clients are professionals who use our app as a working tool.
-    What if a user searches for "islands", click on a result to see its population and uses the browser's history back button to go back to the list?
+    We try to save them time by removing repetitive actions.
+What if a user searches for "islands", clicks on a result to see its population, and uses the browser's history back button to go back to the list?

 # API